DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck: Preliminaries

 with $\gP_0$ being the initial state distribution, $\gP$ being the transition model and $\gP_{\text{obs}}^{(i)}$ being the unknown observation model for view $i$.
 DRL agents learn from visual observations by treating consecutive observations as states to implicitly capture the predictive property.
 However, rich details in observations can easily distract the agent.
 An ideal representation should contain no task-irrelevant information and satisfy some underlying MDP which determines the distribution of the multi-view trajectory in~\Eqref{eq: multi-view sequences}.
 Thus, instead of mapping a single-step observation to a representation, we consider learning a predictive model that correlates sequential observations and representations.

-Let $\va^*_{1:T}$ be the \textit{optimal} action sequence for some $\vo_{1:T}$ which is obtained by executing the action sequence $\va_{1:T}$.
-We assume that $\vo_{1:T}$ contains enough information to obtain $\va^*_{1:T}$ which maximizes the cumulative rewards.
-With the above assumption, we define \textit{task-relevant} information if it is necessary to derive $\va^*_{1:T}$.
-By contrast, \textit{task-irrelevant} information does not contribute to the choice of $\va^*_{1:T}$.
-We first consider sufficient representations that are discriminative enough to obtain $\va^*$ at each timestep.
-This property can be quantified by the amount of mutual information between $\vo_{1:T}$ and $\va^*_{1:T}$ and mutual information between $\vs_{1:T}$ and $\va^*_{1:T}$. \begin{definition} Representations $\vs_{1:T}$ of $\vo_{1:T}$ are \textit{sufficient} for RL iff $I(\vo_{1:T}; \va^*_{1:T}) {=} I(\vs_{1:T}; \va^*_{1:T})$. \end{definition} RL agents that have access to a sufficient representation $\vs_t$ at timestep $t$ must be able to generate $\va^*_t$ as if it has access to the original observations.
-This can be better understood by subdividing $I(\vo_{1:T}; \vs_{1:T})$ into two components using the chain rule of mutual information:
+Let $O_{1:T}$ and $A^*_{1:T}$ be random variables with joint distribution $p(\vo_{1:T}, \va^*_{1:T})$ where $O_{1:T}$ is obtained by executing the action sequence $A_{1:T}$.
+Let $A^*_{1:T}$ be the \textit{optimal} action sequence for $O_{1:T}$.
+We first consider \textit{sufficient} representations that are discriminative enough to obtain $A^*$ at each timestep.
+This property can be quantified by the amount of mutual information between $O_{1:T}$ and $A^*_{1:T}$ and mutual information between $S_{1:T}$ and $A^*_{1:T}$. \begin{definition} Representations $S_{1:T}$ of $O_{1:T}$ are \textit{sufficient} for RL iff $\gI(O_{1:T}; A^*_{1:T}) {=} \gI(S_{1:T}; A^*_{1:T})$. \end{definition} RL agents that have access to a sufficient representation $S_t$ at timestep $t$ must be able to generate $A^*_t$ as if it has access to the original observations.
+This can be better understood by subdividing $\gI(O_{1:T}; S_{1:T})$ into two components using the chain rule of mutual information: